Mayan Train threats ecosystems in Bacalar

 The document recognizes that the economic benefits will be profound.
 "The project will help articulate the internal market in the southeast, lower the cost of transporting goods and supplies to tourist spots, allow local producers to expand their market, and considerably reduce travel time between the states and the region's municipalities".

 According to the initiative of the federal government, the Mayan Train has as its objective an integral project of territorial reorganization, infrastructure, and sustainable tourism.
 If completed, the Mayan Train will connect the main tourist destinations in the states of Chiapas, Campeche, Tabasco, Yucatan, and Quintana Roo.

 The first stone of its construction was laid on December 16, 2018 and the project is expected to be completed in 2024.
 The train is intended to offer three types of services: mass transport, tourist and commercial.
 The route includes 17 stations: Palenque, Tenosique, Balancan, Escárcega, San Francisco de Campeche, Mérida, Izamal, Chichén Itzá, Valladolid, Cobá, Cancún, Puerto Morelos, Playa del Carmen, Tulum, Felipe Carrillo Puerto, Bacalar and Calakmul.

 As for the route that the train will follow, 95% of the line will pass through existing rights of way.
 This means that this transport will pass through land that is already conditioned for roads and railways.

 This infrastructure project will have different construction phases.
 The first phase consisted of repairing the railway lines that run from Palenque to Valladolid in 2019.
-The construction of Selva y Caribe II will begin by 2020.
+The construction of Selva y Caribe II began in 2020.